brownho/ChatGPT-4.1-API/README.md

 ## PBIX Editing Tools

-When a Power BI report is uploaded, ChatGPT can analyze or modify the extracted JSON by calling two tools:
+When a Power BI report is uploaded, ChatGPT can analyze or modify the extracted JSON by calling several tools:

 * `get_pbix_json` – returns the current PBIX JSON so the assistant can inspect it and answer questions about the report.
 * `update_pbix_json` – accepts a complete JSON string and replaces the stored report data with the new version.
+* `add_dax_measure` – create or update a DAX measure in the `DataModelSchema`.
+* `create_relationship` – define a relationship between two tables.
+* `add_visual` – append a new visual definition to the `Layout` of the report.

 The parsed data is saved in the session so you can continue editing or download the updated JSON from the sidebar.